SANDEEP4396/UHCL-e-Services-backend-functionality/README.md

 ### View the bill
 A student can use this option to see billing information of his/her registered courses.
 The billing information contains tuitions and fees.
 The formula is $1000 * number of courses enrolled.

-## Functions implemented for faculties:
+## Functions implemented for faculties

 ### Login – Faculty can login their eService account.
 After login, a teaching schedule of the faculty is displayed.
 The faculty can select a course to view its info.
 A course’s information includes course ID and title, instructor info, class time, class capacity, number of students enrolled, and status.
 Also, the names of the students enrolled into the course are displayed.